miroi/bagel_manual/source/fci/rasci.rst

 The basis into which the wavefunction is expanded is typically constructed by applying excitation operators to the determinant(s) included in the ground state wavefunction.
-The Restricted Active Space (RAS) method constrainst the types of excitations which can occur resulting in a smaller basis, and ideally a lower computational cost than that of full CI.
-In RASCI as implemented in Bagel, the user constrains the excitations by specifying three "active" spaces, R1, R2 and R3, which are three sets of orbitals.
+The Restricted Active Space (RAS) method constrains the types of excitations which can occur resulting in a smaller basis, and ideally a lower computational cost than that of full CI.
+In RASCI as implemented in Bagel, the user constrains the excitations by specifying three "active" subspaces, R1, R2 and R3, which are three sets of orbitals.
 The determinants in the CI expansion are obtained by exciting from R1 into R2, from R2 to R3, or between occupied and unoccupied orbitals in R2.
 The number of excitations between R1